 “I am on a mission to bridge the boundaries between the two cultures, and hope to help Bengali Baul music to evolve by introducing international audiences to its rich tradition.
 My aim is to make it global”

-“Her voice is perfectly suited to Bengali folk, with a rustic tint and power that, at its best, channels the energy of the Bauls, who penned much of her repertoire” Songlines, magazine Nov 2016
+‘Her voice is perfectly suited to Bengali folk, with a rustic tint and power that, at its best, channels the energy of the Bauls, who penned much of her repertoire’ – Songlines, Nov 2016

 “Thinking back to my childhood, I can’t ever remember not singing!
-It was a non-stop adventure of road trips, on some occasions three or even four shows a day – God, we had some crazy times, but I loved it!”
+It was a non-stop adventure of road trips, on some occasions three or even four shows a day.
+It was exhausting and exciting, but I loved it!”

 “Life can be very unpredictable.
 You can’t always control what comes into your life.
 I have faced difficult moments and personal struggles, but I have come through it feeling stronger and happier.
 I am now in a better place than ever before”

 Life now finds Shapla as a woman who has rediscovered and reignited her passion for music.
 She now has the power to be as diverse and creative as she wishes.
 Shapla’s latest album ‘No Boundaries’ was released in April 2016.
 ‘No Boundaries’, brings Shapla’s unique style to Bengali folk songs which are over 200 years old.
 She pushes boundaries with her broad musical taste and talent.
 She has arranged, composed and produced the album herself and describes it as “a perfect blend of East and West”.
 The huge success of No Boundaries has gained Shapla global recognition, and a huge diverse ever increasing fan base.